Generate more leads and sales from public body budget holders

 But marketers are more recently seeing a resurgence in the popularity of direct mail marketing campaigns.

-An direct mail campaign built upon research into the benefits your products and services can offer the public sector can provide significant returns and build your company’s credibility in the minds of these important buyers.
+A direct mail campaign can provide significant returns and build your company’s credibility in the minds of these important buyers.

-Our team share their seven step approach to generating the maximum return on your investment in postal marketing to the public sector.
+Our team share their approach to generating the maximum return on your investment in marketing to the Government and local authorities.

-For the most part, public sector contracts will go to those businesses considered “trusted suppliers” – a relationship earned over time.
+For the most part, these contracts will go to those businesses considered “trusted suppliers” – relationships earned over time.

-The contacts on your public sector mailing list will be most interested in talking to suppliers which know their needs well.
+Contacts within a public sector body will be most interested in giving an opportunity to suppliers that know their needs well.

-Your More Than Words public sector mailing list includes contact details for over 250,000 influencers, budget holders and decision makers.
+More Than Words‘ mailing list includes personal information for over 250,000 budget holders and influencers.

 This can form the basis of your research.

-For the greatest success, you should segment your public sector mailing list according to the specific needs of different organisations which your products and services address.
+For the greatest success, you should segment your list according to the specific needs of each local authority or public function.